 Look at the way our toxic straight male culture has tried to exert some form of ownership over the sexuality of queer women: encouraging women to kiss for male pleasure (or trying to force them and assaulting those who refuse) and creating an abundance of ‘lesbian’ porn which is explicitly made for a male audience.

 Even though I have felt ashamed of my struggle with male validation, I’m not surprised.
 Trying to hold space for your desire as a woman is incredibly tough.
 There’s so much to navigate with sex and connection in our society, especially as a woman and even more so as a queer one.

 Say hello to the wank test

 In my attempt to own my desire, I’ve recently tried taking matters into my own hands (a terrible pun, sorry).

-Firstly, I’ve started trying to be more assertive with people I desire.
-To own my attraction and make space for it by being upfront about it.
-Like most things, this can be scary at first but gets easier the more you do it.
-Even just simply saying to someone that you fancy them is a great place to start – and be ready to hear a no and accept that with good grace.
+Firstly, I’ve started trying to be more assertive with the people I desire.
+I own my attraction and make space for it by being upfront about it.
+Even simply saying to someone that you fancy them is a great place to start – and be ready to hear a no and accept that with good grace.
+Like most things, this can be scary, but it gets easier the more you do it.

-Do you experience a similar sense of arousal when you think about having sex with both of these people?
+Do you experience similar arousal when you think about having sex with both people?
 Or does the test subject leave you feeling a little cold in comparison?
-For me, it’s important that I focus on that person physically, their body and the way I engage with them in my fantasy as opposed to picturing them touching me and showering me with attention and pleasure, as the latter could be a way of feeling pleasure from validation.
+For me, it’s essential to focus on that person physically, their body and how I engage with them in my fantasy as opposed to picturing them touching me and showering me with attention and pleasure, as the latter could be a way of feeling pleasure from validation.